 In fact, one of the most searched questions is how Rob transformed his body within a short period.
 This made me do some thorough research to help you answer the above question.
 In fact, you might get some tips on why your workouts might not be producing the desired results.

-You might as well decide to follow Rob McElhenney's lifestyle and also get a toned body within months.
+You might as well decide to follow Rob McElhenney's diet and also get a toned body within months.

 Who Is Rob McElhenney?

-Rob McElhenney is an American actor, producer, and screenwriter from Philadelphia, Pennsylvania.
+Rob McElhenney is an American actor, producer, and screenwriter from the vibrant city of Philadelphia, Pennsylvania.

-He spent a long part of his career waiting for a breakthrough, and that came with him playing one of the lead roles in It’s Always Sunny In Philadelphia.
+He spent a long part of his career waiting for a breakthrough, and that came with him playing one of the lead roles in It’s Always Sunny In Philadelphia, a hit show.

-I don’t think I’ve binge-watched and laughed as much I have with that show.
+I don’t think I’ve binge-watched and laughed as much as I have with that show.

 Let’s see how he got jacked.